LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 - Conversation History widget

 ## Provisioning
-This app is available in the App store, just search “Liveengage” to find it.
+This app is available in the App store, just search "Conversational Cloud" to find it.
 Brands can download it today and any agent can use their regular credentials to login.

 ## How to login